About Radiation Therapy to Your Lymph Nodes

 • Choose foods with different colors and textures to make your meals more appealing.

 • Bring snacks and drinks to your treatment appointments.
-You can have while while you’re waiting or while you’re coming to and from your appointments.
+You can have them while you’re waiting or while you’re coming to and from your appointments.

 • Drink liquid nutritional supplements if you’re not eating enough food.
 There are many products available, and they come in many flavors.
-Ask your doctor or nurse which product is best for you.
+Ask your healthcare provider which product is best for you.

 Sexual health